igivotron/SandBox-2170/HW2/README.md

     - We separate the points into two subnodes with respect to the best cut.
     - We continue iteratively until reaching all the leaves.
 2. Tree update:
-    - Every iterations, we update the hit boxes with wrt the new points positions iteratively from leaves to root.
+    - Every iterations, we update the hit boxes wrt the new points positions iteratively from leaves to root.
     - Every 6 iterations, we do a rotation on the nodes to minimize the heurisitc
 3. Itersection finding:
     - To find intersection between two boxes, we compare their extremities.